sainathreddy1804/backend/README.md

 # AI-Powered Art and Design Style Search Application

 A robust FastAPI backend that powers a multimodal similarity search engine for art and design styles.
-This application provides API endpoints for user authentication, bulk image processing, and similarity search using a vector-enabled SQLite database.
+This application provides API endpoints for user authentication, bulk image processing, and similarity search using a Weaviate database.

 ## Features